 Social-Emotional Morning Meeting Resources

-Begin a daily morning meeting or build upon your own with this 100% editable and low-prep classroom meeting resource that targets important social-emotional learning topics.
+Begin a daily morning meeting or build upon your own with this 100% editable, low-prep classroom meeting resource, which targets important social-emotional learning and character education topics.

 Our SEL morning meeting resources include everything you need to engage and connect with kids and make a HUGE impact in only 15 minutes a day!
-You will have everything you need for a daily morning meeting all school year long!
+You will have everything you need for a morning meeting in your daily schedule all school year long!

-The mind+heart Morning Meeting BUNDLE gives you an entire YEAR’S WORTH of SEL slides for every day and every month of the school year, plus bonus resources to make implementation seamless.
+The mind+heart Morning Meeting BUNDLE is for elementary teachers (kindergarten, first, second, and third grade) and gives you an entire YEAR’S WORTH of SEL slides for every day and every month of the school year, plus bonus resources to make implementation seamless in elementary school.

 PIN this image for later